 - Ash Wednesday reminds me that we are all mortal.
 Yes, one day we will all take our last breath.
 One day, my body will die.
 While I do not often like to dwell on the fact that life as I know it will one day come to a close, remembering that all human beings return to dust also reminds me to live every day with purpose and meaning.

 - I am reminded that Jesus, too, faced death.
 And it scared him, just like it scares us.
-In the garden of Gethsamane, Jesus pleads with God to “take this cup from him if at all possible.”
+In the garden of Gethsemane, Jesus pleads with God to “take this cup from him if at all possible.”
 Yet, Jesus ultimately chose to give up his life because it served a greater purpose for humanity.
-Because of his death and ultimate resurrection, we have the good news of the gospel message to share with all.
+Because of his death and ultimate resurrection, we have the good news of the gospel message to share with all, which includes an invitation for each of us to participate in his ressurection.
 But still, in order to get there, there was suffering.

 - Ash Wednesday also gives me hope, however, in that I know that Jesus has overcome the world.
 In the Gospel of John, Jesus says these words, “I have said this to you, so that in me you may have peace.
 In the world you face persecution.
 But take courage; I have conquered the world!”
 These words remind me that Christ never promises us a struggle-free or pain-free existence.
 Rather, our hope is that he has overcome the world and is with us in our struggles.
 Our hope is that in him we find peace.
 True peace.

 - Today, I am reminded that the world isn’t what it should be, isn’t what God intended it to be.
-There are wrongs that need righting, there is senseless violence, terror, disease, broken relationships, pollution, decay and death all around.
-Everywhere we look there is pain.
+There are wrongs that need righting, there is senseless violence, terror, disease, broken relationships, pollution, decay, and death all around.
+Everywhere we look, there is pain.
 This doesn’t sound very hopeful, but it begs me to ask “Why?
 Why, God?
 Why?”
 And in those questions, I hear an answer.
 The world isn’t what it should be because we often fail to believe and trust God’s purpose of mutual love, harmony and fellowship with all of Creation.
-Instead, we seek to conquer, to own and to control.
+Instead, we seek to conquer, to own, to manipulate for gain, and to control.

 - Today, I think about temptation and how it often presents itself in subtle or even non-threatening ways.
 Temptation lures us into believing that harmful things that wreck relationships are somehow ok or even right.
 I am reminded that the little voice in my head is often the voice of truth and that I must silence the distractions of the world in order to hear God more clearly.
 I pray the words of Psalm 25:5, “Guide me into your truth and teach me.
 For you are the God who delivers me; on you I rely all day long.”

 - I trust in God’s forgiveness and mercy today.
-I believe that I am worthy of his love and that God created me, you, all of us in order to be in relationship with us.
-I trust that God never gives up on me and is always calling me into a deeper, more intimate relationship with him.
+I believe that I am worthy of God’s love and that God created me, you, all of us in order to be in relationship with us.
+I trust that God never gives up on me and is always calling me into a deeper, more intimate relationship with him and my neighbors.

 - Today, in a spirit of repentance, I ask what God requires of me.
 The words of the prophet Micah come to mind.
 “He has told you, O mortal, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”